prody/ProDy/doc/examples/measure/alignment.rst

 -------------------------------------------------------------------------------

-We will superpose all models onto the first model in the file using based on alpha carbon atom positions:
+We will superpose all models onto the first model in the file using based on Cα atom positions:

 >>> alignCoordsets( pdb, selstr='calpha')

-``selstr='calpha'`` argument selects alpha carbon atoms.
+``selstr='calpha'`` argument selects Cα atoms.
 To use all backbone atoms, ``selstr='backbone'`` can be passed as argument.
 See :ref:`selections` for more information on making selections.